Canon SX420 vs Nikon Z50

 It is notable that the Z50 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the Z50 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the Z50 does not have a direct predecessor.
+The Z50 is a recent model that features in the current product line-up of Nikon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Nikon Z50?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.